-The Board values diversity as a factor in selecting candidates to serve on the Board, and believes that the diversity which exists in its composition provides significant benefits to the Board and the Company.
+The Board values diversity as a factor in selecting candidates to serve on the Board, and believes that the diversity which exists in its composition provides significant benefits to the Board and the Company and forms an important part of the Nomination Policy.

 The Board believes that a key success factor of an effective Board is that it comprises a range and balance of skills, experience, knowledge and independence, with individuals that work as a team.
 The Board Diversity Policy which relates to the selection of candidates for the Board was adopted to ensure that diversity in its broadest sense continues to remain a feature of the Board.
 All Board appointments are made on merit, in the context of the skills and experience the Board as a whole requires being effective.
-The details of the appointment process can be found on page 55 of this report.
+The details of the appointment process can be found on page 59 of this report.

 The Nomination and Governance Committee has been delegated with the responsibilities for the review of the Board Diversity Policy on an annual basis.
-During the fiscal year 2017/18, the Nomination and Governance Committee reviewed the below measurable objectives and the progress in achieving these objectives:
+During the fiscal year 2018/19, the Nomination and Governance Committee reviewed the below measurable objectives and the progress in achieving these objectives:

-Measurable Objectives

-Progress for Achieving Objectives

-Objective 1

-Consider candidates for appointment as independent non-executive directors from a wide pool of backgrounds, skills, experience and perspectives that would complement the existing Board

-- On-going search for appropriate candidates to be appointed as independent non-executive directors - In the ordinary course of the Board succession process

-Objective 2

-Report annually against the objectives and other initiatives taking place within the Company which promote diversity

-- The Board evaluation process includes an assessment of the Board's diversity helping to objectively consider the Board composition and effectiveness - FY2018/19 and ongoing

-Objective 3

-Report annually on the outcome of the composition and structure of the Board as well as any issues and challenges the Board is facing when considering the diverse make-up of the Company

-- Make use of the Board evaluation process as an important means of monitoring the progress - Remain committed to getting the right balance of the composition of the Board and work towards understanding and managing some of the challenges we face in the global information technology sector, particularly in internet, mobile, software and clouds areas - FY2018/19 and ongoing
+Measurable Obje ectives Progress for Achieving Objectives Objective 1 Consider candidates for appointment as independent non-executive directors from a wide pool of backgrounds, skills, experience and perspectives that would complement the existing Board On-going search for appropriate candidates to be appointed as independent non-executive directors In the ordinary course of the Board succession process Objective 2 Report annually against the objectives and other initiatives taking place within the Company which promote diversity The Board evaluation process includes an assessment of the Board's diversity helping to objectively consider the Board composition and effectiveness FY2019/20 and ongoing Objective 3 Report annually on the outcome of the composition and structure of the Board as well as any issues and challenges the Board is facing when considering the diverse make-up of the Company Make use of the Board evaluation process as an important means of monitoring the progress Remain committed to getting the right balance of the composition of the Board and work towards understanding and managing some of the challenges we face in the global information technology sector, particularly in internet, mobile, software, data center, artificial intelligence and clouds areas FY2019/20 and ongoing